All data is current as of 2013, unless otherwise noted.

 IDS does not have authority to decide the service delivery methods that will be used in each district, and so the commission is classified as having limited authority.
 The authority to determine the delivery model used in each judicial district is a legislative decision with input from local actors (county bars, judiciary, etc.).
 In those districts that have established a public defender office, the presiding judge of the Superior Court in that district has the authority to hire the chief public defender.

 Percentage of alternative funding: 0%

-Because IDS does not retain authority to decide service model, the commission is classified as having limited authority.
-In 2011, the state legislature directed IDS to begin moving away from assigned counsel representation to contract representation, and currently 18 counties provide services through contracts (as of the 2014 Summer).
+In 2011, the state legislature directed IDS to begin moving away from assigned counsel representation to contract representation, and, as of the summer of 2014, 18 counties provide services through contracts.

 IDS also houses centralized statewide representation units: appellate defender, office of parent representation, capital defender, and the juvenile defender.